fluencelabs/nox/docs/src/quickstart/web.md

 - `webpack.config.js` needed for the webpack to work
 - `index.js` that imports `fluence` js library and shows how to connect to a cluster

+`fluence` js library is an SDK, that can take cluster entry points from Ethereum smart contract with `connect` method and invoke commands to a cluster by method `invoke`.

 Let's take a look at `index.js`:
 ```javascript